Sky Atlantic: Additional channels

 A one-hour timeshift of Sky Atlantic started broadcasting on 20 September 2012 on channel 173 as Sky Atlantic +1.
 It moved to channel 170 on 9 June 2015 as part of a reshuffle which also included the closure of Sky 3D, Sky Livingit becoming Real Lives and Sky Arts 1 and Sky Arts 2 merging to become simply Sky Arts.
 It moved to channel 217 on 18 July 2017 as part of the Sky Sports reshuffle which included Sky Sports Mix moving to entertainment, and again to 208 on 1 May 2018 as part of Sky's major EPG reshuffle due to Sky Atlantic being channel 108.

 Sky Atlantic was available in both standard definition and high definition, the latter on Sky Atlantic HD.
 Sky Atlantic also utilises the HD swap bouquet system developed by Sky, which switches SD channels with HD channels for HD Pack subscribers, meaning Sky Atlantic HD is on channel 108 and the standard definition version appears on channel 808.

 Sky Atlantic VIP was a rewards channel for subscribers of Sky TV who had been with Sky for two or more years and for subscribers who had the Sky Original Bundle (later Sky Entertainment pack, then Sky Signature pack).
 The HD version also required the HD pack in the UK and the Sky Box Sets pack in Ireland.
 The channel only broadcast brand new episodes of a popular show a week or so before being shown on the main Sky Atlantic channel.
 An example of this is when episodes of Riviera were shown first on Sky Atlantic VIP, then a week or so later on Sky Atlantic.
 Sky Atlantic VIP was under Sky VIP's "See-It-First" offer.
 Sky VIP is a rewards programme for long-term Sky subscribers.
 When the channel was not broadcasting a brand new episode of a programme, the channel was off-air resulting in the channel being on-air only for a few hours per week.
 The channel only broadcast adverts for programmes on Sky channels.
 The SD version was on Sky channel 994 with the HD version on channel 995.
 The channel closed on 12 June 2019.

-In January 2024, select programming begun being simulcast on Sky Showcase.
+In January 2024, select programming began being simulcast on Sky Showcase until its shutdown in February 2026.